 If the patient has a medical emergency during the transport, we re-route to the nearest E.R.
 Our drivers are prepared to change course immediately.

 We ensure our drivers have a clean driving record and we host a vigorous background check.
 They also need to pass an initial drug test, as well as random drug tests throughout their employment with us.

 Yes.
 We run an initial drug test at the start of each medical staff member’s employment, and we conduct random drug tests throughout their employment, as well.

 Yes.
 We try and limit the stops as much as possible.
 If you need to stop for a specific reason, we’ll absolutely make accommodations.
 We will also stop for any food requests.
 Please see “When and Where Do We Get Food?” above.

-We recommend calling your insurance first to inquire of reimbursements with ACC Medlink, because in most cases we’ve seen, insurance does not cover our state to state transport service.
+We recommend calling your insurance first to inquire about reimbursements with ACC Medlink, because in most cases we’ve seen, insurance does not cover our state-to-state transport service.
 If they are able, we then provide them with all the requested information; however, you will be responsible for invoicing your provider directly.